wp-plugins/contact-form-with-captcha/readme.txt

 The form asks users for their name, email address, subject and message.
 The plugin will validate email address before sending the email.
 Labels can be modified based on your needs or language preferences.

+The plugin also supports multiple color themes for reCaptcha to meet your site or blog color schemes.

 Related Links:

 * <a href="http://www.teknocrat.com/wordpress-contact-form-with-captcha-plugin.html" title="Wordpress contact form with captcha plugin">Plugin Homepage</a>
-* <a href="http://www.teknocrat.com/wordpress-contact-form-with-captcha-plugin.html" title="Wordpress contact form with captcha plugin">Plugin Support Page</a>
+* <a href="http://www.teknocrat.com" title="Wordpress contact form with captcha plugin">Plugin Site</a>
-* <a href="http://www.teknocrat.com/wordpress-contact-form-with-captcha-plugin.html" title="Wordpress contact form with captcha plugin">Plugin Donation Page</a>
+* <a href="http://www.teknocrat.com/wordpress-contact-form-with-captcha-plugin.html" title="Wordpress contact form with captcha plugin">Plugin Donation and Support Page</a>

 == Installation ==